The Railway Series: Illustrators

 With The Eight Famous Engines (1957), John T. Kenney took over the illustration of the series.
 His style was less colourful but more realistic than Dalby's.
 Kenney made use of Awdry's model engines as a reference.
 As a result of his commitment to realism and technical accuracy, he enjoyed a far more comfortable working relationship with Awdry, which lasted until Gallant Old Engine (1962), when Kenney's eyesight began to deteriorate.

 The artist initially chosen to replace him was the Swedish artist Gunvor Edwards.
 She began illustrating Stepney the "Bluebell" Engine, but felt unsuited to the work.
 She was assisted for that volume by her husband Peter, who effectively took over from then on.
 Both artists retained credit for the work, and the "Edwards era" lasted until Wilbert Awdry's last volume, Tramway Engines.
 The style used in these volumes was still essentially realistic but had something of an impressionistic feel.

-When Christopher Awdry took over as author of the series in 1983, the publisher was keen to find an illustrator who would provide work that had the gem-like appeal of Dalby's pictures, but also had the realism of Kenney and Edwards' artwork.
+When Christopher took over as author of the series in 1983, the publisher was keen to find an illustrator who would provide work that had the gem-like appeal of Dalby's pictures, but also had the realism of Kenney and Edwards' artwork.
 The artist chosen was Clive Spong.
 He illustrated all of Christopher Awdry's books, a greater number than any other artist working on The Railway Series.
 He also produced illustrations for a number of spin-off stories written by the Awdrys, and his artwork was used in The Island of Sodor: Its People, History and Railways.